maxzhang1/first-project/README.md

 # first-project
-hi my nameis max, this is my first project on github
+Hi my name is max, this is my first project on github

+This is the second line of my text